tony-pizza/Stereogram.js/README.md

 ### Disclaimer

-This project is in no way affiliated with Magic Eye Inc. I just liked the name.
+This project is in no way affiliated with [Magic Eye Inc.](http://www.magiceye.com)

 ### Author